replicatedhq/kotsapps/repeat-items-example/readme.md

 In this example, we are using repeatable items to provide one or more ports to use for our `nginx` deployment as well as the corresponding `service`.

-First, we define our config fields per the documentation:
+First, we define our config fields per the documentation.
+Here is a snippet of the [config.yaml](/manifests/config.yaml) file:

 ```yaml